Frequently Asked Questions

 Since that time, these two sister organizations, though having different primary purposes, have continued to work together to provide member care services in Chiang Mai and throughout Asia.
 Cornerstone focuses primarily on counselling and treatment services by U.S. licensed therapists, whereas The Well focuses on broader member care and preventive services, which also include clinical counselling.
 We encourage you to look at both web sites, www.thewellintl.org and www.ccfthailand.org, to get a better idea of the services and personnel at each agency.

 How much do the services cost?

 The Well provides services on a donation basis.
 All of the non-Thai providers are volunteers and do not receive compensation for their services.
 Donations are essential in helping us cover our operational expenses such as rent, utilities, Thai-staff salaries and benefits and many other day-to-day costs.
-Click on the donate tab for suggested donation.
+Visit our Donate page to see our suggested donations.

 What are your hours?

-Our usual working hours are from 8 to 5, Monday to Friday.
+Visit our Contact Us page to see our hours of service.
 Emergency situations may lead to other arrangements being made on a case-by-case basis.
 However, for the health and well-being of our staff, we do not generally see people in the evenings or on week-ends.

 Who gets the "report" on my counselling sessions?